MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 ## Windows Server 2022

-Microsoft 365 Apps (Version 2302 or later) is supported on Windows Server 2022 only until October 2026.
-That date is when mainstream support ends for Windows Server 2022.
+Microsoft 365 Apps (Version 2302 or later) is supported on Windows Server 2022 only while Windows Server 2022 is in Mainstream Support.
+Mainstream Support for Windows Server 2022 ends in October 2026.

+For end of support dates for Windows Server 2022, see the [Windows Server 2022 lifecycle](/lifecycle/products/windows-server-2022) page.

-> [!TIP]
+> [!NOTE]
 > For the availability of Version 2302 or later in each update channel, see [Supported Versions](/officeupdates/update-history-microsoft365-apps-by-date#supported-versions).

-For recommendations on client hosting solutions you can use instead of Windows Server 2022, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).
+For recommendations on other client hosting solutions, see [Microsoft 365 Apps migration from Windows Server](windows-server-migration.md).

-For end of support dates for Windows Server 2022, see the [Windows Server 2022 lifecycle](/lifecycle/products/windows-server-2022) page.

 ## Windows Server 2019